VijetaPriya47/Gitlab-Terraform-Provider/docs/resources/group_issue_board.md

 }
 ```

-Import using the CLI is supported using the following syntax:
+Importing using the CLI is supported with the following syntax:

 ```shell
 # Gitlab group issue boards can be imported with a key composed of `<group-id>:<issue-board-id>`, for example: